CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - **Linux/macOS**: `~/.xanylabelingrc`
 - **Windows**: `C:\Users\<YourUsername>\.xanylabelingrc`

-You can manually edit this file (it's in YAML format) to customize settings like keyboard shortcuts, label colors, and default behaviors.
-Close X-AnyLabeling before editing and restart it afterwards for changes to take effect.
+Most common options can now be changed directly in `Settings` (`Ctrl+0`), while the configuration file remains useful for manual editing and advanced customization.
+Close X-AnyLabeling before editing the file manually and restart it afterwards for changes to take effect.

 ### 7.1 Keyboard Shortcuts

 The default keyboard shortcuts are listed below.
 You can customize these in the `.xanylabelingrc` file if needed (e.g., to resolve conflicts with system shortcuts or match personal preferences).
+You can also update shortcuts in the GUI: open Settings with `Ctrl+0`, then edit them in the right-side `Shortcuts` panel.

 | Shortcut              | Function                                         | Notes                                      |
 |-----------------------|--------------------------------------------------|--------------------------------------------|